 In this article, we will demonstrate how to set up a Print Reach Pay Payment Method.
 Print Reach Pay allows users to pay with credit and debit cards during the checkout process.
-At the end of this article you will also find details on enabling the option to store credit cards for future purchases.
+Also included in this article you will find details on some of the other great benefits of using Print Reach Pay, such as:

 This article assumes you have already worked with our Servicing team to get set up with this payment method, and that you have a MerchantID available to you.
 If you do not have a MerchantID please contact the support team and they will assist you with your next steps to getting started with Print Reach Pay.